 2. Financial Benefits

-Hybrid cars are supported by many credits and incentives that help to make them affordable.
-Lower annual tax bills and exemption from congestion charges come in the form of a smaller amount of money spent on fuel.
+Hybrid cars are supported by many credits and incentives that help make them affordable.
+Lower annual tax bills and exemption from congestion charges make running these cars generally cheaper than their pure gasoline-powered counterparts.

 3. Less Dependence on Fossil Fuels